Abscissa/mysql-native-experimental/README.md

 --------------------------------------

 This package contains various unittests and integration tests.
-To run them, run `dub test`.
+To run them, run `run-tests`.

-The first time you run `dub test`, it will automatically create a file `testConnectionStr.txt` in project's base diretory and then exit.
+The first time you run `run-tests`, it will automatically create a file `testConnectionStr.txt` in project's base diretory and then exit.
 This file is deliberately not contained in the source repository because it's specific to your system.